Agin-DropDisco/Sample-Figment/smart_contracts_core.md

     }
 }
 ```

-#### DexSwapFactory.sol
+#### contracts/DexSwapFactory.sol
 - The factory design pattern is a pretty common pattern used in programming.
 The idea is simple, instead of creating objects directly, you have an object (the factory) that creates objects for you.
-In the case of Solidity, an object is a smart contract and so a factory will deploy new contracts for you ( See: Deploy Sample with Truffle ).
+In the case of Solidity, an object is a smart contract and so a factory will deploy new contracts for you. see: ****2_deploy.js**(The Factory will call the function of FeeSetter)

 ```javascript
 // SPDX-License-Identifier: GPL-3.0